Resources During Our Current “Normal” – Covid-19

 We are working to find more solutions available in the Lansing area.
 If you have leads or information on childcare please leave a comment below.

 CrossPointe Kids in the Perry school district has 20 open spots each day for the next three weeks.

 Ways Your Family Can Help Locally // Give

 Asside from the health department’s helpful tips such as staying home when you’re sick and washing hands, please comment below with your tips and ways families can help during this time.

 The Red Cross is asking the healthy people give blood through this time.

-Eastside Community Action Center is providing free lunch for all kids for the duration school closings and are taking donations.
+Eastside Community Action Center is providing free lunch for all kids for the duration of school closings and is taking donations.

 We’re Going to Get Through This – Together!

 Wow, Lansing!
-What a crazy couple of days we’ve had, and weeks to come.
+What a crazy whilrwind we’re in!
 I’m so thankful our community is not only known for how caring, friendly, and our let’s-get-to-it attitudes, but it’s actually true!

 Thank you for helping our community by sharing your ideas, resources, and support!